eicket/mySpectrum/README.md

 ## Some implementation details

-The app uses a sampling rate of 48000 and an fft size of 4096.
+The app uses a sampling rate of 48000 and a fft size of 4096.

 ## Java environment